nf-core/circrna/docs/usage.md

 This section will only be executed if the `mature` parameter is provided.
 The parameter `mature` should point to a FASTA file containing mature miRNA sequences.
-By providing a TSV file containing the miRNA expression of all samples via `mirna_expression`, this subworkflow will perform additional normalization and filtering of `mirna_expression` and `mature` before executing the miRNA binding size prediction.
+By providing a TSV file containing the miRNA expression of all samples via `mirna_expression`, this sub-workflow will perform additional normalization and filtering of `mirna_expression` and `mature` before executing the miRNA binding size prediction.

 To view the outputs of the module, please see the output [documentation](https://nf-co.re/circrna/dev/output#mirna-prediction).